ihcsim/ihcsim/README.md

 ### Hi there 👋

 Nice to meet you!
 Need help with Kubernetes?
-Find me on [codementor.io](https://www.codementor.io/@ihcsim).
+Find me at [codementor.io](https://www.codementor.io/@ihcsim).

 Check out some of my featured blog posts: